robotamer/Bottle-tutorial/tutorial.rst

 Further Software Necessities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As we use SQLite3 as a database, make sure it is installed.
+Python versions >= 2.5 usually come with SQlite included, so there is no more work to do.
+To see if this is really the case, open a Python interpreter and type ``import sqlite3``.
+In case you do not get an error message, everything is fine and you can jump to the next chapter.

-On Linux systems, most distributions have SQLite3 installed by default.
+If this is not the case: on Linux systems, most distributions have SQLite3 installed by default.
 SQLite is available for Windows_ and MacOS X as well.
 Furthermore, you need Pysqlite_, the Python modules to access SQLite databases.
 Again, many Linux distributions have the module (often called "python-sqlite3") pre-installed, otherwise just install manually or via ``easy_install pysqlite``.

-*Note*: Many older systems have SQLite2 pre-installed.
+*Note*: Many older systems may have SQLite2 pre-installed.
 All examples will work fine with this version, too.
 You just need to import the corresponding Python module named "sqlite" instead of "sqlite3", as used in the examples below.

 Create An SQL Database
 ~~~~~~~~~~~~~~~~~~~~~~~~

 First, we need to create the database we use later on.
-To do so, run SQLite with the command ``sqlite3 todo.db``.
-This will create an empty data base called "todo.sql" and you will see the SQLite prompt, which may look like this: ``sqlite>``.
-Right here, input the following commands:
+This can be easily done with the help of Python by running the following script:

 ::

-    #!sql
+    #!python
+    import sqlite3
+    conn = sqlite3.connect("todo.db")
+    c = conn.cursor()
-    CREATE TABLE todo (id INTEGER PRIMARY KEY, task char(100) NOT NULL, status bool NOT NULL);
-    INSERT INTO todo (task,status) VALUES ('Read A-byte-of-python to get a good introduction into Python',0);
-    INSERT INTO todo (task,status) VALUES ('Visit the Python website',1);
-    INSERT INTO todo (task,status) VALUES ('Test various editors for and check the syntax highlighting',1);
-    INSERT INTO todo (task,status) VALUES ('Choose your favorite WSGI-Framework',0);
+    c.execute("CREATE TABLE todo (id INTEGER PRIMARY KEY, task char(100) NOT NULL, status bool NOT NULL)") c.execute("INSERT INTO todo (task,status) VALUES ('Read A-byte-of-python to get a good introduction into Python',0)") c.execute("INSERT INTO todo (task,status) VALUES ('Visit the Python website',1)") c.execute("INSERT INTO todo (task,status) VALUES ('Test various editors for and check the syntax highlighting',1)") c.execute("INSERT INTO todo (task,status) VALUES ('Choose your favorite WSGI-Framework',0)") conn.commit()
+    conn.close()

-The first line generates a tables called "todo" with the three columns "id", "task", and "status". "id" is a unique id for each row, which is used later on to reference the rows.
+First, a table called "todo" with the three columns "id", "task", and "status" is generated. "id" is a unique id for each row, which is used later on to reference the rows.
 The column "task" holds the text which describes the task, it can be max 100 characters long.
 Finally, the column "status" is used to mark a task as open (value 1) or closed (value 0).

 Using Bottle For A Web-Based ToDo List
 -----------------------------------------